likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 - ✅ The key takeaway here is that we never touched the clusters directly - we just pushed a new artifact to the registry and updated Git.
 GitOps handled the entire deployment automatically on ROG-FL-01.

 - ✅ And as you saw with ROG-FL-02, this same pattern can be used across multiple clusters.
 One Git commit can trigger updates across your entire fleet of Arc-enabled Kubernetes clusters.
+ROG-FL-01 is upgrading in the background as we speak, and will converge to the same v2.0.0 state we just demonstrated on ROG-FL-02.

 - ✅ This same pattern works for any model upgrade, rollback, or configuration change.
 Git is the single source of truth, and the clusters converge to match it.